paul-ucryo/gxi/sow.md

 ## 7. Motion Strategies

-Two motion modes are be possible and combination of the 2 is probably idea.
+Two motion modes are possible and combination of the 2 is probably ideal.
 Whatever is fastest at the moment:

 ### 7.1 Switch-Search Mode

-* Move until active-cell switch transition.
+* Move until active-cell switch transition (FE).
 * Confirm stable switch.
 * Transition to `AT_POSITION`.